Philip Herd Nature Reserve

-Critical Biodiversity and Conservation
+Critical biodiversity and conservation

 The South African National Biodiversity Institute classifies the area under management as a Critical Biodiversity Area (CBA 1 and 2), a designation mirrored in the Limpopo Conservation Plan, V2, 2013 and the Vhembe District Bioregional Plan, 2017.

 The reserve contributes towards conservation targets for the Limpopo Ridge Bushveld vegetation unit of the savanna biome prescribed in South Africa’s National Protected Areas Expansion Strategy, 2016 and the Limpopo Protected Areas Expansion Strategy.

-Topography, Geology, Climate and Vegetation
+Topography, geology, climate and vegetation

 Typical of Limpopo Ridge Bushveld, a veld type that occurs only in the northernmost extremes of Limpopo Province, between Mapungubwe Mountain in the Mapungubwe National Park in the east and the far northern reaches of the Kruger National Park in the west, the landscape is dominated by undulating, wooded hills.
 Rocky ridges, irregular level plains and valleys traversed with drainage courses are characteristic.

 The veld type occurs at an altitude of about 300m in the east up to 700m and mostly on gneiss and other rocks of the Beit Bridge Complex as well as sediments (including sandstones of the Clarens Formation) and basalt (particularly in the east) of the Karoo Supergroup.
 Limpopo Ridge Bushveld occurs in the summer rainfall areas of southern Africa with very dry winters including the months of May to September.
 The mean annual precipitation is between 300 and 400 mm and it is generally a frost-free area.

 The vegetation structure is a moderately open savanna.

 Over 100 different tree species occur in the area.
-Important species in the tall tree segment of the open savanna include the Baobab (Adansonia digitate); the Mashatu or Nyala tree (Xanthocercis zambesiaca); Jackalberry (Diospyros mespiliformis); Knob Thorn (Acacia nigrescens); Marula (Sclerocarya birrea subsp.
-Caffra).
-Mopane stands (Colophospermum mopane) dominate the plains, White Syringa (Kirkia acuminata) is prominent on the crests of the ridges, while groves of Fever trees (Vachellia xanthophloea) and Rock Figs (Ficus abutilifolia) grow on the banks of the Limpopo and Nzhelele rivers.
+Important species in the tall tree segment of the open savanna include the baobab (Adansonia digitate); the mashatu or nyala tree (Xanthocercis zambesiaca); jackalberry (Diospyros mespiliformis); knob thorn (Acacia nigrescens); mrula (Sclerocarya birrea subsp. afra).
+Mopane stands (Colophospermum mopane) dominate the plains, white syringa (Kirkia acuminata) is prominent on the crests of the ridges, while groves of fever trees (Vachellia xanthophloea) and rock figs (Ficus abutilifolia) grow on the banks of the Limpopo and Nzhelele rivers.